-Back When They Bucked with Ken Adams
+Back When they Bucked with Melvin Fields

 In 1957, Ken Adams was the year-end NIRA Bull Riding Champion.
 The Arizona cowboy qualified four times for the CNFR and competed there twice when it was held in Colorado Springs, Colorado.
 As a college student on a shoestring budget, he used his winnings to buy books while attending Arizona State University, and his experiences inspired him to start a scholarship for the NIRA Bull Riding Rookie of the Year four years ago.
 Since then, the NIRA Alumni have created a scholarship for the rookie of the year in each event, and in 2017 alone, they contributed $10,500 in scholarships to the CNFR.

 Born in 1933 to Kenneth and Gladys Adams, Ken was the second of three boys.
 His parents had moved from Missouri during the Great Depression, and while en route to California, Ken’s dad was offered a job driving delivery trucks in Arizona.
 The family stayed and made their home near Phoenix, and Ken got his first job riding horses with a girl his age at a livestock auction nearby when he was 11 or 12.
 “I hadn’t ridden at all to speak of – we just started riding whatever horse we could a hold of,” Ken recalls.
 “We got a dollar apiece riding horses for them back in the ‘40s.
 I guess people thought it was a pretty good horse if a couple of kids could ride it, but anyone could ride in that ring.”